VittorioParagallo/pocketbase-calculated-fields-plugin/readme.md

 It is a **reactive computation engine integrated into PocketBase’s data model**.

 Goals:

 - behave like a native field
 - respect PocketBase rules and hooks
+- be deterministic and transactional
-- deterministic, transactional, and safe
+- be safe in multi-collection environments
-- generic and reusable across projects
+- remain generic and reusable

 ---

+## 🧩 PBX / plugin builds

+If you are using a PocketBase build system that bundles plugins (often referred to as “pbx” builds), the integration stays the same:
+- add this module to your `go.mod`
+- import it in your PocketBase `main.go`
+- call `BindCalculatedFieldsHooks(app)` during bootstrap

+Because the plugin **ensures the `calculated_fields` collection automatically**, you don’t need extra “install steps” beyond compiling your PocketBase binary with the plugin included.

+---

 ## 📌 TODO

-- Document all supported functions/operators
+- Document the full list of supported functions (expr env)
-- Provide minimal example schemas for common use cases
+- Provide example schemas (owner collections)
-- Add performance notes & benchmarks
+- Performance benchmarks
 - Optional UI helper for formula editing